zikzakjack/MyRefcards/MyRefcards_Java_JPA.md

 Association MisMatch	|	Object References in Object Model vs Foreign Key references in Relational Moadel Data Navigation			|	Navigate the Object graph vs SQL Joins

+## Aggregation & Composition

+- Aggregation : When the whole is destroyed, its parts are not destroyed.
+E.g., When the Band is destroyed, its Artists are not destroyed
+- Composition : When the whole is destroyed, its parts are also destroyed.
+E.g., When the House is destroyed, its Rooms are also destroyed

 ## JPA Persistence annotations